Exploring the Documentation

 • Read ai-assistance-guide for operational conventions

-• reference has the technical specifics you’ll need
+• Reference has the technical specifics you’ll need

 • The repo’s CLAUDE.md has critical rules (especially the kubectl context requirement)